 The Use of Summary Scores in Consumer Reports

-- Combining Measures Into Composites or Summary Scores, AHRQ TalkingQuality Web site.
+- Combining Health Care Quality Measures Into Composites or Summary Scores (AHRQ’s TalkingQuality Web site)

 - Use of "Roll-ups" to Report CAHPS Survey Results and Other Quality Measures (Podcast)